-Some children and young people are very good at expressing themselves verbally, and, as with adult counselling, talking things through with a counsellor and having the opportunity to share things and perhaps see them from a different perspective, can be hugely helpful.
+Some children and young people are very much able to express themselves verbally and, as with adult counselling, talking things through with a counsellor, and having the opportunity to share things and perhaps see them from a different perspective, can be hugely helpful.
+For other young people using art work and play is a more comfortable route to self expression, and can be a way of finding the vocabulary of our inner world.

 I have an up-to-date CRB certificate.
 I have a 'Child Safeguarding Policy' and 'Child Protection Policy' for my private practice.